mgottschlag/horde3d/Horde3D/readme.txt

 	- GLFW 2.6 for window management in samples http://glfw.sourceforge.net/

-These libraries are included directly as code or precomplied binaries in the SDK.
+These libraries are included directly as code in the SDK.

 Release Notes:

-	This is another major release which finally brings Horde3D to a stable version.
-A plenty of new features have been added: occlusion culling, API-based render-to-texture for reflections and other effects which require several cameras, software skinning, stereo rendering, sorting of scene nodes by depth and orthographic camera projections.
-	Besides these new features, many smaller improvements and optimizations were done and the usage guide has been rewritten to provide more detailed information.
+	The Beta2 release contains many bugfixes and smaller updates reported and contributed by the community.
+Besides these, it brings some noticeable improvements like increased shadow quality and extended occlusion culling.
+A further important enhancement is the expanded support for dynamic resource updates.
+On the Collada side, the compatibility was improved by supporting non-baked animation data.
+Finally, the previous makefile system has been replaced by CMake-based build scripts.

 Special thanks go to the University of Augsburg for supporting this project!